Last updated on February 14th, 2023

 Use a potato masher to mash them all up.
-You can control how chunky or cream you want them at this step.
+You can control how chunky or creamy the potato chunks you want them at this step.

-If they need thinned out a little bit, just add a little splash of milk at a time until you get them the consistency you like.
+If they need thinned out a little bit, just add a little splash of milk at a time until you get the smooth potatoes the consistency you like.

-They’re best if served immediately, but you can keep warm in your instant pot if you need to.
+According to this amazing potatoes recipe, they’re best if served immediately, but you can keep them warm in your instant pot if you need to.

 Instant Pot Mashed Potatoes